koorchik/LIVR/README.md

 6. Easy to describe and understand validation
 7. Should return understandable error codes(not error messages)
 8. Easy to implement own rules
-9. Rules should be able to change results output ("trim", "nested_object", for example)
+9. Rules should be able to change results output ("trim", "nested\_object", for example)
 10. Multipurpose (user input validation, configs validation, contracts programming etc)
-11. Unicode support (only UTF-8 encoding support is required)
+11. Unicode support

 ## Existing implemenations ##